johnfedoruk/bangular/aio/content/guide/docs-style-guide.md

 Store images in the `content/images` directory in a folder with the same URL as the guide page.
 Images for this "Authors Style Guide" page belong in the `content/images/guide/docs-style-guide` folder.

-Angular doc generation copies these image folders to the _runtime_ location, `generated/images`.
+Bangular doc generation copies these image folders to the _runtime_ location, `generated/images`.
 Set the image `src` attribute to begin in _that_ directory.

 Here's the `src` attribute for the "flying hero" image belonging to this page.